Quantum mechanics revision guide

 Observations collapse the state.

-The state changes instantaneously after an observation.
+The state changes instantaneously during an observation.
 If the result of the measurement is $\lambda_n$, then the state collapses onto its projection onto the corresponding eigenspace (up to normalization).

 In particular, if $\lambda_n$ is non-degenerate (i.e. eigenspace has dimension 1) then the state after the measurement is $|n\rangle$.